-Unless the Municipality has identified dewatering as an item in the schedule of quantities due to extenuating circumstances, the Contractor shall at all times keep all excavations, trenches, and tunnels free from water at his own expense.
-He shall employ pumps, deep wells, well points, or any other method necessary to remove the water in a manner that will prevent loss of soil and maintain the stability of the sides and bottom of the excavation.
+Unless the Municipality has identified dewatering as an item in the schedule of quantities due to extenuating circumstances, the Contractor shall always keep all excavations, trenches, and tunnels free from water at their own expense.
+The Contractor shall employ pumps, deep wells, well points, or any other method necessary to remove the water in a manner that will prevent loss of soil and maintain the stability of the sides and bottom of the excavation.

-He shall provide for the disposal of water removed from the excavation in such a manner as shall not be a danger to the public health, private property, or to any portion of the work completed or under construction either by him or any other contractor, or to the surface of the streets, and shall cause no impediment to the use of the streets by the public.
+The Contractor shall provide for the disposal of water removed from the excavation in such a manner as shall not be a danger to the public health, private property, or to any portion of the work completed or under construction either by themselves or any other contractor, or to the surface of the streets, and shall cause no impediment to the use of the streets by the public.

-The Contractor shall not hold the Owner or other Contractors liable for leakage encountered by him in his work from existing sewers, watermains, or drains or from other sewers or drains under construction.
+The Contractor shall not hold the Owner or other Contractors liable for leakage encountered in work from existing sewers, watermains, or drains or from other sewers or drains under construction.

-Gutters shall be kept open at all times for surface drainage and no damming or ponding of water in gutters or other waterways will be allowed except with the permission of the Engineer.
+Gutters shall always be kept open for surface drainage and no damming or ponding of water in gutters or other waterways will be allowed except with the permission of the Engineer.
 The Contractor shall not direct any flow of water across or over pavements except through approved pipes or properly constructed troughs.